F.A.Q.'s

 Can you provide medicinal chemistry support for hits coming out of screening?

 Yes, but to a limited extent.
 Those familiar with drug discovery know that optimizing a compound from a screening hit requires significant financial investment.
 We can assist by performing a process called Structure-Activity Relationship (SAR) by inventory, where we search databases for commercially available analogs of the compounds identified in high-throughput screening and test them for potency and selectivity.
 While we are happy to guide investigators through this process, we do not have the resources to take hit lists further into medicinal chemistry optimization.
-The principal investigator (PI) is responsible for securing the necessary resources and collaborations to advance compounds into drug development.
+The principal investigator (PI), with the assistance of the Director can strive to acquire the necessary resources for consultants and CRO’s to advance compounds into drug development.